 In general terms, expropriation is the administrative act whereby the federal government unilaterally imposes on individuals or private legal entities the transfer of their assets for compliance with a matter of public interest, in consideration of an indemnity.7

-Expropriation also covers the administrative procedure of public law by means of which the federal government, unilaterally and in the exercise of its sovereignty, legally proceeds, in particular, against an owner or possessor for the constrained acquisition or transfer of an asset due to public interest causes and by means of a fair indemnification.8
+Expropriation also covers the administrative procedure of public law by means of which the federal government, unilaterally and in the exercise of its sovereignty, legally proceeds, in particular, against an owner or possessor for the constrained acquisition or transfer of an asset for reasons of public interest and by means of a fair indemnification.8

-The expropriation procedure may exceptionally be initiated by an individual or private legal entity (in this case, the holder of a mining concession), when legitimised to do so by virtue of the Mining Law, which expressly authorises the concessionaire to do so.
+The expropriation procedure may be initiated exceptionally by an individual or private legal entity (in this case, the holder of a mining concession), when legally permitted by virtue of the Mining Law, which expressly authorises the concessionaire to do so.

-According to the Mining Law, expropriation enables the Federal Executive, upon request of the holder or assignee of a mining concession and subject to payment of the respective indemnification, to authorise in a presidential decree the mandatory transfer of land essential to the miner for the carrying out of exploration, exploitation and beneficiation, as well as for the deposit of dumps, tailings, dross and slag.
+According to the Mining Law, expropriation enables the Federal Executive, at the request of the holder or assignee of a mining concession and subject to payment of the respective indemnification, to authorise in a presidential decree the mandatory transfer of land essential to the miner for carrying out exploration, exploitation or beneficiation work, and for the deposit of dumps, tailings, dross and slag.

-Temporary occupation is the administrative act whereby the Ministry of Economy (as a legal entity of the Federal Executive), upon request of the holder or assignee of a mining concession and by means of an annual indemnification at the expense of the latter, authorises, for a certain period of time, the temporary use of land that is essential to carry out exploration, exploitation or beneficiation works, as well as for the deposit of dumps, tailings, dross and slag.
+Temporary occupation is the administrative act whereby the Ministry of Economy (as a legal entity of the Federal Executive), at the request of the holder or assignee of a mining concession and by means of an annual indemnification at the expense of the latter, authorises, for a certain period of time, the temporary use of land that is essential to carry out exploration, exploitation or beneficiation work, and for the deposit of dumps, tailings, dross and slag.

-In general terms an easement is a lien created over a real estate property in the benefit of another property of a different owner.
+In general terms, an easement is a lien created over a real estate property for the benefit of another property with a different owner.